Truckers feeling effects of 400km of closed roads post-cyclone

 Major road closures around the country are causing a headache for truck drivers, with some trips taking 12 hours.

-In the wake of Cyclone Gabrielle, it's estimated around 400km of roads are closed and several bridges have been washed away.
+In the wake of Cyclone Gabrielle, it's estimated around 400km of roads are closed, while several bridges have been washed away.

 "You've got men and women who perhaps would've taken half a day to do a trip and are now of course having to double that and it means often overnighting in places where they previously didn't have to and of course that adds massive stress but also costs to the movement of freight.